tsgrissom/Groundskeeper-Plugin/README.md

 * `groundskeeper.*`
 * `groundskeeper.command` - Whether the player should be allowed to use /gk commands.
 * `groundskeeper.reload` - Whether the player should be able to use /gk reload.
+* `groundskeeper.debug` - Whether the player should be sent debug messages.
 * `groundskeeper.notify` - Whether to send notifications to the player.
 Default is true.
 Negate this in your permission manager if you want.